Secret Love Song: Background

-Derulo's decision to collaborate with the group was influenced by a string of events; Hit 30 presenters Angus O'Loughlin and Ash London who played him the group's cover of his 2015 single "Want to Want Me" for BBC Radio 1's Live Lounge in July 2015.
+Derulo's decision to collaborate with the group came after Hit 30 presenters Angus O'Loughlin and Ash London played him the group's cover of his 2015 single "Want to Want Me" for BBC Radio 1's Live Lounge in July 2015.
 He reacted to it positively and said he understood why the cover had become a viral video.
-Group member Jade Thirlwall, felt the song's slow tempo was "a nice change" for Derulo and "[showed] his voice off a lot".
+Group member Jade Thirlwall felt the song's slow tempo was "a nice change" for Derulo and "[showed] his voice off a lot".
 A piano-driven solo sequel of the song, "Secret Love Song Pt.
 II", was included on the deluxe version of Get Weird.

 Composition and lyrics

 "Secret Love Song" is a slow, pop ballad.
 It consists of a pounding bass and melancholic strings.
 Derulo's vocal uses vibrato and auto-tune, as he sings the song's second verse.
 Nelson sings the high note during its bridge.

 Lyrically, "Secret Love Song" details unrequited and forbidden love.
 Edwards said the lyrics are about "being with someone and you want to scream it from the rooftops but you have to hold it in".
 According to Derulo, his verse serves as a "twist" in the song, discussing his personal experience of having an affair: "I told a true story about this girl that I am really into but she has a boyfriend but we still do our thing."
 Some commentators have interpreted the song as representing the struggles of LGBT couples who cannot display affection in public and has been referred to as an unintentional gay anthem by fans of the group.
 This sentiment was shared by Jade Thirlwall who reacted positively to gay fans of the group interpreting that message in the song.
 The song has also been cited as helping people to deal with their own sexuality and feelings.